 The term "oak woodland" is defined in the Oak Woodlands Conservation Act (Article 3.5 (commencing with Section 1360) of Chapter 4 of Division 2 of the Fish and Game Code) as "an oak stand with a greater than ten percent canopy cover or that may have historically supported greater than ten percent canopy cover."
 For the purposes of this ORMP, the conservation focus is on existing oak woodlands.
-This ORMP addresses the same study area (below 4,000 feet elevation) and same categories of oak woodlands (California Fire and Resource Assessment Program (FRAP)) as were addressed in the 2008 Oak Woodland Management Plan.
+This ORMP addresses the same study area (below 4,000 feet elevation) and same categories of oak woodlands (California Department of Forestry and Fire Protection (CAL FIRE) California Fire and Resource Assessment Program (FRAP) data) as were addressed in the 2008 Oak Woodland Management Plan.
 These categories of oak woodland were also addressed in the 2004 General Plan using FRAP data from 2002.
-More recent oak woodland distribution data for El Dorado County available via FRAP (2006) identifies six oak woodland types, which are listed in Table 1 below, along with the acreage of each category found within the ORMP study area.
+More recent oak woodland distribution data for El Dorado County available via FRAP (CAL FIRE2015FIRE 2015) identifies six oak woodland types, which are listed in Table 1 below, along with the acreage of each category found within the ORMP study area.
 Less than 3,500 acres of valley oak woodland is mapped for El Dorado County, which is designated as a "sensitive habitat" in the General Plan EIR.
-Finally, while coastal oak woodland is identified in the 2006 FRAP vegetation data set for the ORMP planning area, its presence is unlikely given the range of its dominant tree species (coast live oak (Quercus agrifolia)).
-This classification may be the result of an image processing error during creation of the 2006 FRAP data set and the area is likely another oak woodland type.
+Finally, while coastal oak woodland is identified in the 2015 FRAP vegetation data set for the ORMP planning area, its presence is unlikely given the range of its dominant tree species (coast live oak (Quercus agrifolia)).
+This classification may be the result of an image processing error during creation of the 2015 FRAP data set and the area is likely another oak woodland type.

-Table 1 Acreage of Oak Woodland Types in the ORMP Planning Area (2006 FRAP Data)
+Table 1Acreage of Oak Woodland Types in the ORMP Planning Area (2015 FRAP Data)

 Oak Woodland Type CWHR Code Acreage Percent

-Blue oak woodland BOW 42,616 17.0%
+Blue oak woodland BOW 46,521 18.9%

-Blue oak-foothill pine ВОР 12,915 5.2%
+Blue oak-foothill pine BOP 64,740 26.2%

-Coastal oak woodland COW 13 <0.1%
+Coastal oak woodland COW 2 <0.1%

-Montane hardwood MHW 157,455 62.8%

-Montane hardwood-conifer MHC 34,322 13.7%

-Valley oak woodland VOW 3,434 1.4%

-Total: 250,755 100%
+El Dorado County 3 Nove mber 2015